-This year’s summer Prestige Fairs are set to be bigger and better than ever, with thousands of products from around the world in a ballroom full of pop-up shops.
+This year’s Christmas Prestige Fairs are set to be bigger and better than ever, with thousands of products from around the world in a ballroom full of pop-up shops.
 Here’s an alphabetical insight into just some of the super Christmas and holiday shopping on offer.

 What: The Prestige Christmas Lifestyle & Gift Fairs